 ./Tools/jmavsim_run.sh -q -d /dev/ttyACM0 -b 921600 -r 250

-In X-Plane two key settings have to be made: In Settings -> Data Input and Output, set these checkboxes:
+In Settings > Data Input and Output, set these checkboxes:

-In Settings -> Net Connections in the Data tab, set localhost and port 49005 as IP address, as shown in the screenshot below:
+In Settings > Net Connections, in the Data tab, set localhost and port 49005 as IP address, as shown below:

 Open Widgets > HIL Config.
 Select X-Plane 10 in the drop-down and hit connect.
 Once the system is connected, battery status, GPS status and aircraft position should all become valid: